KelvinHere/Yoga_Milestone_4/README.md

-#### Backend
+#### Performance

 - Rating system
-    - Situation: I wanted a rating system for lessons that would show the average score of all the reviews, but at scale for example 1000 lessons each had 100 reviews, everytime a user requested this list there would be 1000 x 100 = 100,000 objects in the queryset returned.
+    - Situation: I wanted a rating system for Instructors and Lessons that would show the average score of each instructor by lessons and each lesson by their reviews, but at scale for example 1000 lessons each had 100 reviews, everytime a user would request a list of all lessons there would be 1000 x 100 = 100,000 objects in the queryset returned to get all the review ratings.
     - Task: To reduce the number of objects in the queryset needed to return the information requested by the user.
     - Action: After a review is created and saved it will call its lesson to run a method to update its average score.
-This is only done when a review is created
+This is only done when a review is created, once the lesson rating is updated it will call the Instructor that created it to run a method that updates their score from all their (precalculated) lesson ratings.
-    - Result: Now when a lesson list is called the average scores have been pre-calculated and only 100 objects in the queryset are returned as opposed to the theoretical 100,000
+    - Result: Now when a lesson list is called the average scores have been pre-calculated and in this example only 100 objects in the queryset are returned as opposed to 100,000

 #### Frontend